virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 - Object -> LoadString(java.util.function.Function<Object,Object>: nameFunc) -> String
   - *ex:* `LoadString(NumberNameToString(),'examplevalue')` - *for the current thread, load a String value from the named variable, or the default value if the named variable is not defined.*
 - Object -> LoadString(java.util.function.Function<Object,Object>: nameFunc, String: defaultValue) -> String
   - *ex:* `LoadString(NumberNameToString(),'examplevalue')` - *for the current thread, load a String value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*
+- long -> LoadString(String: name) -> String
+  - *ex:* `LoadString('foo','examplevalue')` - *for the current thread, load a String value from the named variable.*
+- long -> LoadString(String: name, String: defaultValue) -> String
+  - *ex:* `LoadString('foo','examplevalue')` - *for the current thread, load a String value from the named variable, or the default value if the named variable is not defined.*
+- long -> LoadString(java.util.function.LongFunction<Object>: nameFunc) -> String
+  - *ex:* `LoadString(NumberNameToString(),'examplevalue')` - *for the current thread, load a String value from the named variable, or the default value if the named variable is not defined.*
+- long -> LoadString(java.util.function.LongFunction<Object>: nameFunc, String: defaultValue) -> String
+  - *ex:* `LoadString(NumberNameToString(),'examplevalue')` - *for the current thread, load a String value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

 ## LongToString